John Moore, 1st Baron Moore of Tullamore1

 Sir William Worsley, 1st Bt.1

-Sir William Worsley, 1st Bt. was baptised on 26 August 1792.3 He was the son of Reverend George Worsley and Anne Cayley.2 He married Sarah Philadephia Cayley, daughter of Sir George Cayley, 6th Bt. and Sarah Walker, on 18 January 1827.4
+Sir William Worsley, 1st Bt. was born circa 1792 at Hovingham, Yorkshire, England.2 He was the son of Reverend George Worsley and Anne Cayley.3 He was baptised on 26 August 1792.4 He married Sarah Philadephia Cayley, daughter of Sir George Cayley, 6th Bt. and Sarah Walker, on 18 January 1827.5 He died on 5 March 1879.4

 Children of Sir William Worsley, 1st Bt. and Sarah Philadephia Cayley